Touch

 This is a command to get your dog to touch their nose to your hand.

 It’s a useful foundation for many more advanced behaviors and gives you a way to capture your dog’s attention and direct his movements.
-For example, coming toward you to touch your hand is a great start on recall and touching someone’s hand is a nice alternative to jumping on them.

 How to Teach Touch